-Traditional banks are losing their hegemony to a new breed of digital only banks without a so called ‘brick and mortar’ building.
-These digital apps are disrupting the way consumers have been looking at banking for eons.
-Although, neobanks have been in existence since the early 2000s, it gained a major market interest after the 2008 financial crisis which resulted in heavy financial loses and a general resentment towards the incumbents.
-Building on this new wave of distrust and capitalizing on the negative perceptions of customers towards traditional banks, neobanks are growing at an astonishing rate and filling the gaps the incumbents have left in terms of customer experience and convenience.
+Traditional banks are losing their hegemony to a new generation of digital-only banks with no physical presence.
+These digital apps are changing the way customers think about banking.
+Although Neobanks have existed since the early 2000s, they received significant market interest following the 2008 financial crisis, which resulted in significant financial losses and a general disdain of incumbents.
+Building on this new wave of scepticism and profiting on customers’ negative opinions of traditional banks, Neobanks are expanding at an incredible rate and filling the holes left by incumbents in terms of customer experience and convenience.

 Neobanks provides their customers with highly extravagant features which were never a part of traditional banking, leading them to question and mistrust the incumbents more than ever.
 Some of the common neobank features include